 If you want to see how many points you can earn with the Sapphire Reserve vs other travel rewards cards, use our rewards calculator.

 And here’s how the Chase Sapphire Reserve stacks up to its sibling the Chase Sapphire Preferred® Card, as well as other $450 a year premium travel rewards cards.

-It doesn’t take a lot of spending to justify the Reserve vs the Sapphire Preferred even with the $450 annual fee vs $95 for the Sapphire Preferred ($0 introductory annual fee the first year).
+It doesn’t take a lot of spending to justify the Chase Sapphire Reserve vs the Chase Sapphire Preferred® Card even with the $450 annual fee vs $95 for the Sapphire Preferred ($0 introductory annual fee the first year).

-Given the $300 annual travel credit of the Reserve, unless you don’t see yourself spending $300 on travel every year, it’s hard not to make the difference between holding the Sapphire Reserve and the Preferred just $55 a year after the first year.
+Given the $300 annual travel credit of the Chase Sapphire Reserve, unless you don’t see yourself spending $300 on travel every year, it’s hard not to make the difference between holding the Chase Sapphire Reserve and the Chase Sapphire Preferred® Card just $55 a year after the first year.
 Taking into account the $300 annual travel credit (and nothing else), you are effectively paying a $150 to keep the Reserve vs $95 for the Sapphire Preferred.

 So holding the Reserve costs an extra $55 a year to hold if you take full advantage of the travel credit.